 No visit to Truckee would be complete without a trip to nearby Lake Tahoe, the largest and second-deepest alpine lake in North America.

-A major tourist attraction, Tahoe is home to a number of ski resorts and casinos located on the South Shore in State line, and on the North Shore in Crystal Bay and Incline Village.
+A major tourist attraction, Tahoe is home to a number of ski resorts and casinos located on the South Shore in State line, and on the North Shore of Crystal Bay and Incline Village.

 The best time to visit Truckee is May through September.
 Winters can be extremely cold.
 Most visitors at this time of the year are heading to the ski resorts or passing through to Reno or Sacramento.